cal-cs184-student/sp23-proj-webpage-hiro/project2/project2.md

     \end{align}
 $$

 Notice that computing the area of a triangular face and computing the normal vector of a triangular face basically shares the same formula.
 That is, we can do both at the same time.
-The area weighted normal vector of a face $$F$$ with vertecies $$v_1, v_2$$ and $$v_3$$ is
+The area weighted normal vector of a face $$F$$ with vertices $$v_1, v_2$$ and $$v_3$$ is

 $$ A_F \vec{n_F} = \frac{1}{2} (v_1\times v_2 + v_2 \times v_3 + v_3 \times v_1) $$